kuro337/vsfragments/README.md

 Flags:

-  -f, --file   <file path>     Path to a VSCode Snippet File -o, --output <file_path>     Path to an Existing VSCode Snippets File or Empty File -c, --code   <string...>     Code String to convert.
+  -f, --file   <file path>     Path to a VSCode Snippet File -o, --output <file_path>     Path to a VSCode Snippets File or any file -c, --code   <string...>     Code String to convert.
 Supports Multiline.
   -l, --lang   <language>      Language of the Code String -p, --print                  Print the Fragment to stdout